unl/wdntemplates/README.md

 * `default` or `all` - builds all needed CSS and JavaScript
 * `clean` - removes all built files
 * `requirejs` or `js` - builds and minifies combined JS
-* `less` - builds all CSS files from their LESS counterparts
+* `sass` - builds all CSS files from their SCSS partials
 * `dist` - builds the ZIP's used for template distribution

 The JavaScript build process can be further customized by passing parameters.
 The following are the flags that are supported.